 Add peas to a large pot, cover with cold water 2 inches above the peas.
 Bring to a boil and cook for 1 minute.
 Cover and remove heat and allow to soak for 1 hour.
 Drain peas and set aside.

 Cover, reduce the heat to low and simmer until the black-eyed peas are tender, about 50 minutes.
 Stir in kale and dill.
 Cover and cook until the kale is tender, 5-10 minutes.
 Discard the bay leaves.
-Ladle into four bowls.
+Ladle into four or five bowls.
 Drizzle 1 tablespoon olive oil on top of each serving.

 To cut cooking time, you can substitute canned or frozen black-eyed peas.
 The original recipe from BlueZones calls for 1 fennel bulb, sliced, to be added along with the onion.
 I’m not always able to find it, so I’ve eliminated it from the recipe.
 But it makes a wonderful addition.

 Keywords: Ikarian Stew, Longevity Ikarian Stew with Black Eyed Peas